EdDataScienceEES/tutorial-Abigail-Louise/index.md

 __Visually:__

-Our results can be displayed as a boxplot (as we did earlier), a barplot with standard error and a Tukey's multiple comparison plot.
+Our results can be displayed as a boxplot (as we did earlier), a bar plot with standard error and a Tukey's multiple comparison plot.

-For the barplot, we first need to calculate the standard error for each group through creating a summary table of statistics:
+For the bar plot, we first need to calculate the standard error for each group through creating a summary table of statistics:

 ```r
 # Creating summary table of key statistics